Clifton's Cafeteria: Brookdale

 In September 2010, Clifton's Brookdale was sold to nightclub operator Andrew Meieran, who stated that he intends to preserve the food and atmosphere of the establishment.
 On September 26, 2011, the cafeteria closed for remodeling, planned then to last three to six months while the restaurant gets a new kitchen and a redesigned serving area.
 In February 2012, the remodeling process continued with the "unveiling" of the original 1904 building facade, revealed through the removal of the 1963 aluminum facade.
 Meieran estimated that the cafeteria would reopen in about 18 months.
 During renovations, a partition wall was removed, revealing a neon light that was still switched on, apparently having been lit continuously for 77 years.
 It may be the oldest continuously illuminated neon light in the world.
 The director of the Museum of Neon Art called the discovery "incredible".

 The revamped restaurant had multiple eating and drinking establishments inside the building, including a bakery, a version of the original 1935 classic cafeterias on the ground and second floors, an old-school steakhouse on the third floor, and a tiki themed bar on the fourth floor, to be named "South Seas" in honor of the original 1931 facility.
 The combined-use building will also include a museum called "Clifton’s Cabinet of Curiosities".
-While restoration of Clifton's at 648 S. Broadway has had delays, the goal of Andrew Meieran is to re-open the facility in early 2015.
-The restaurant finally reopened October 1, 2015.
-The cafeteria was closed permanently in November 2018 and was replaced by a bar called Clifton's Republic.
+While restoration of Clifton's at 648 S. Broadway had many delays, the initial goal of Andrew Meieran was to re-open the facility in early 2015.
+The restaurant reopened on October 1, 2015.
+The cafeteria closed permanently in November 2018 and was replaced by a bar called Clifton's Republic.
+It closed in 2020, due to the COVID-19 pandemic, and reopened in February 2022.
+It closed again in June 2023, due to a plumbing issue.
+It is set to reopen in early 2024.

-Lakewood

-In January 1955, it was announced that the Lakewood Center in Lakewood, California, would in 1956 become the location for the third Clifton's cafeteria.
-In 2001, after 44 years of service, the restaurant closed the branch due to a business slowdown.

-West Covina

-Eastland Shopping Center
+Other branches

+Clifton's third branch opened in 1956 in Lakewood Center in Lakewood, California.
+The location closed in 2001.

-In 1958, a Clifton's opened in West Covina, California at the Eastland Shopping Center.
-In 1978 Clifton's moved to the West Covina Fashion Plaza, now called Westfield West Covina, where it stayed in business until 2003.
+In 1958, Clifton's opened its fourth branch at the Eastland Shopping Center in West Covina, California.
+In 1978, the branch moved to the West Covina Fashion Plaza, where it renamed itself "The Greenery".
+This location closed in 2003.